bsobocki/C-_STL_Algorithms_DataStructures/iterators/README.md

 ## More About Iterators

-One of forms of iterator is an pointer, because it can point an element in array, and iterate through the array by increment operator ++.
+One of forms of iterators is an pointer, because it can point an element in array and iterate through the array by increment operator ++.

 While pointers are the form of iterators, not all iterators have the same functionally of pointers.